Wexner Foundation

-The Wexner Foundation focuses on the development of Jewish professional and volunteer leaders in North America and public leaders in Israel.
-Founded by Leslie Wexner, CEO of Limited Brands, and his wife, Abigail Wexner, the headquarters are located in New Albany, Ohio with additional offices in New York City and Jerusalem.
-In addition to the core leadership programs, the Wexner Foundation supports other Jewish charities on a local, national, and international level.
+The Wexner Foundation is an American philanthropic organization which focuses on developing Jewish professional and volunteer leaders in North America and public leaders in Israel.
+Founded by Les Wexner, CEO of Limited Brands, in 1983, its headquarters are located in New Albany, Ohio, with additional offices in New York City and Jerusalem.
+In addition to their offered leadership programs, the Wexner Foundation supports other Jewish charities as well.